-Liz is currently working on children’s books, but also cowboy poetry, and magazine/e-magazine articles on mule/horsemanship.
+Liz's mind is always working on children’s books, but also cowboy poetry, and magazine/e-magazine articles on mule/horsemanship.
 She has a series of articles published inWestern Mule Magazine, Summer 2017, which are centered around being courteous to your riding and pack animals, keeping yourself and animals safe while handling them, and giving yourself and your riding/pack animal an enjoyable day on the trail.

 Where does Liz get inspiration for her children's books?

 Much of the inspiration for Liz's writing comes from her past experiences with mules and horses.
 She finds raising her child in a rural life on the family ranch and watching him interact with the animals to be very inspiring.
 Her imagination is sparked by spending time in nature and watching her son discover our natural world.
-She also loves the inspiration that comes with reading to her son daily.
+She also loves the inspiration that comes with reading to her son.

 Does Liz have any future publications in the works?

 Liz Hughey & Son's second book, Pack String Problem, is due out November 2017.
 Also illustrated by 'The Mule Artist', Bonnie Shields, Pack String Problem introduces children to an entire pack string of mules and the different personalities that accompany them.
 It transcends the equine world with messages of teamwork and forgiveness.

 Where can I read more of Liz's writing or hear more about her work?

 You will also be able to read about her work on the family farm in Rural Heritage Magazine in the coming months.

 How can your readers connect with Liz?